kennethcxv/basic-html-page/README.md

 - Major
 - A custom message (“Hello, World!”)

-The webpage was designed using semantic HTML and minimal CSS for clarity.
-It is deployed on a free hosting platform so that it can be accessed publicly via URL.
+The page was built using semantic HTML with minimal CSS for styling to make it as user-friendly as possible.
+It's on a free service so it's publicly accessible via URL.

----

 ## Public URL

 https://kennethcxv.github.io/basic-html-page/

----

 ## Known Issues or Assumptions

-- This is a static HTML page with no dynamic functionality.
-- Page layout was tested in modern browsers (Chrome, Safari, Firefox).
-- Mobile responsiveness is handled with the viewport meta tag.
-- No external CSS/JS libraries were used; the design is self-contained.

----
+This is a static HTML page.No dynamic functionality exists.Page rendered and is tested in all modern browsers (Chrome, Safari, Firefox).Mobile responsive supported via viewport meta tag.
+No external CSS/JS libraries linked.
+All design aspects are contained.

 ## Files Included